115 Greek Last Names or Surnames

 Another variant of the name beginning with Christ, it means “one who is bearing Christ”.

-The word in Greek means “green” and symbolises the essence of the country.
+The word in Greek means “green” and symbolizes the essence of the country.

 Kontos in Greek means “short”.
 It could also be combined with a personal name to make a longer surname like Kondogiannis which means “Short John” or Kondopavlos which means “Short Paul”.